CaitlinCP/easymail/README.md

 # Easymail

 Easymail is a simple, one-page Python app with a Tkinter UI that converts user-generated text input into HTML, and inserts it into an HTML template for fundraising-style emails.
-This was initially developed as a a project for a previous non-profit employer, and is now being developed as a personal project.
+This was initially developed as a a project for a previous non-profit employer in 2019, and is now being developed as a personal project.
 Note that the current HTML template is rough, and can be updated by changing the hero_template.txt file in the templates folder.

 <strong>To Run:</strong>